FlexFinTx/sidetree-algorand/README.md

+# Sidetree Algorand

-`sidetree-algorand` is a public Decentralized Identifier (DID) network that implements the `sidetree` protocol on top of Algorand to over DIDs/DPKI.
+`sidetree-algorand` is a public Decentralized Identifier (DID) network that implements the `sidetree` protocol on top of Algorand.

-More information coming soon...
+This project is meant to be used with `sidetree-core` and `sidetree-ipfs`